jeffkumar/Calculating-primes/README.md

 # Calculating-primes

-This is a fun little exercise.

-Calculating primes is slow, because there really isn't a good function for it.
+Calculating primes is slow just like painting the dom with charts.

-In this example i'm using the Sieve of Erosthenes to calculate the primes.
+In this example i'm using the Sieve of Erosthenes to calculate the primes up to 20 million.

-I am using a web worker in the background to show how more complex tasks can be run in the background and not block the first paint of the browser.
+I am using a web worker in the background to show how more complex and slow tasks like this can be run in the background and not block the first paint of the browser.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/js-f6f6f5)